 Demography or individualism?

 Meanwhile, more and more industries recognize that their customers are individualists and want to be treated as such.
 In terms of customer experience, this means putting the old demographic-values-thinking into the background and paying more attention to personal preferences and interests.
-Using cookies and artificial intelligence, which are used to evaluate consumer behavior, companies analyze, for example, who and when visits which websites, clicks on products and buys.
+Using cookies and artificial intelligence, which are used to evaluate consumer behavior, companies analyze, for example, who visits which websites when, clicks on products and buys.
 Likewise, SMS and MIM can provide valuable feedback about the user.
 At this point, combining both messaging services provides the most meaningful data – and thus in turn clues as to which communication tool is suitable for which target group.

 Communication works only with each other